The poem “Kubla Khan" by Samuel Taylor Coleridge

 Correct answer: c) Divine inspiration

-Explanation: It symbolizes heavenly creativity.
+Explanation: It symbolizes heavenly inspiration and poetic genius.

 10. Vocabulary of the difficult used in the poem “Kubla Khan" by Samuel Taylor Coleridge: